-OUR MISSION at Empowering Communities Globally is to reduce the impact of poverty in the world’s marginalized and underserved populations by empowering communities through participation and education.
-Through compassionate and holistic early childhood care, development, and education we enable primary caregivers within their communities to provide nutritional support and to learn about preventative healthcare.
-By lifting up individuals within communities, we encourage and support sustainable community and economic development.
+OUR MISSION at Empowering Communities Globally: For the Care of Children (ECG) is to reduce the impact of poverty in the world’s marginalized, vulnerated, and underserved populations by empowering communities through participation and education.
+Through compassionate and holistic early childhood care, development, and education we empower local primary caregivers providing support and access to learn about preventative healthcare, community development, child development and ways to strengthen protective factors.
+By elevating voices within communities, we encourage and support sustainable community and economic development.

 Empowering Communities Globally: For the Care of Children is working harder than ever to be a voice for children during the coronavirus pandemic.
 Please consider supporting our work.
 Below is an update of what we are doing in Colorado, Kenya, and Nicaragua.
 But we can’t do it alone.
 That’s why we’re so thankful to have core supporters like you helping to sustain our work.

 Colorado: We are working with refugee and immigrant populations providing education and support in early childhood and the COVID-19 situation.
 The education is provided through classes, workshops, coaching (online one family at a time), and support in locating resources in their first language.
 We provide the development of well-being plans for parents, children, and families.
 We also provide activity ideas to do together and individually while the “stay at home” and “safe at home” orders continue.
 If you know of families needing support, please connect us – we are providing the family coaching as a free service (the first session is free for those who can afford the service– those who are financially struggling, all sessions are free).
 We are encouraging families to reach out and find support during this unusual time.